Published May 14, 2024 · Updated Mar 12, 2026

 What support around mental health do students expect from staff?

 Students expect staff to recognise distress and signpost support, especially around assessment peaks.
 Regular training equips staff to identify risk, hold brief supportive conversations, and refer effectively to specialist services.
 Embedding short wellbeing prompts in the virtual learning environment, and acknowledging pressure points in assessment briefs, helps normalise help-seeking without diluting academic standards.
+That support can reduce avoidable escalation at the points in the year when students are under the most pressure.

 Why do inconsistencies across modules matter?